Georgia's Online Cancer Information Center

 PRIMARY OBJECTIVES:

-I. To assess the pathologic complete response rate (pathCR) rate following administration of neoadjuvant carboplatin, paclitaxel and radiation therapy versus neoadjuvant carboplatin, paclitaxel, radiation therapy and nivolumab in patients with a resected locoregionally advanced esophageal or gastroesophageal junction adenocarcinoma.
+I. To assess the pathologic complete response (pathCR) rate following administration of neoadjuvant carboplatin, paclitaxel and radiation therapy versus neoadjuvant carboplatin, paclitaxel, radiation therapy and nivolumab in patients with a resected locoregionally advanced esophageal or gastroesophageal junction adenocarcinoma.

 II.
 To assess the disease-free survival (DFS) following administration of adjuvant nivolumab and ipilimumab versus adjuvant nivolumab in patients with a resected locoregionally advanced esophageal or gastroesophageal junction adenocarcinoma who received neoadjuvant treatment with carboplatin, paclitaxel and radiation therapy with or without nivolumab.